Rayanworkout/Minimalist-CI-System/README.md

 ## Things to consider

 - It currently works with pytest only, but it can be easily extended to work with other testing frameworks.
-- Your project needs to have a requirements.txt file at the root of the project, containing all the dependancies of your project.
+- Your project needs to have a requirements.txt file at the root, containing all the dependancies of your project.
-- your test file must be at the root of the project, and not in a subdirectory.
+- Your test file must be at the root of the project, and not in a subdirectory.

 - This project is for demonstration purposes only.
 It is not recommended to use it in a production environment without proper security measures.
 - The server is not secured by default.
 You should consider using a reverse proxy with SSL termination to secure the server.